 Committees are the decision-making bodies of the town council.

-Westbury Town Council uses Office365 Teams, live events, to hold remote meetings.
+For remote meetings, Westbury Town Council uses Office365 Teams, live events.
 This is secure, allows the council to invite guests and up to 20,000 members of the public could watch and hear the meeting live.
 It also has the ability to record meetings, share information (agendas, minutes and reports), chat and the public can choose to turn on captions.

 You can use Teams on the following mobile platforms:

 - iPhone, iPad, and iPod touch